The Entire Jollibee Menu, Ranked

-For those who don’t know, Jollibee is a Filipino-specialty fast food restaurant that was founded in the Philippines in 1975 and made its way stateside in 1998.
+For those who haven't had the pleasure, Jollibee is a Filipino specialty fast food restaurant that was founded in the Philippines in 1975 and made its way stateside in 1998.
 The growing chain now has over 30 U.S. locations—from Los Angeles to New York City—and isn’t slowing down anytime soon.
 In fact, Jollibee opened a huge location in Times Square and are working on post-pandemic expansions.

-On a gray Thursday morning, I ventured to a Jollibee on a quest to try every menu item and rank them.
-After an hour and a hundred dollars I had tasted everything from breakfast to the chain's famous chicken.
+I ventured to a Jollibee on a quest to try every menu item and rank them.
+After an hour and a hundred dollars spent, I had tasted everything from breakfast to the chain's famous chicken to piping hot pies.
 Here are the results, ranked from least delicious to most delicious.

-I was expecting a stronger adobo flavor -- more vinegar, more spices, more garlic -- but instead, this just tasted like a very peppery rice.
+I was expecting a stronger adobo flavor—more vinegar, more spices, more garlic—but instead, this just tasted like a very peppery rice.
 There were small bits of pork sprinkled throughout which was a nice, meaty touch.
-It was an enjoyable side but it lacked some of the flavors that make adobo -- a savory Filipino specialty which consists of simmered meats in vinegar, garlic, soy sauce, and peppercorns -- so special.
+It was an enjoyable side but it lacked some of the flavors and deeper savoriness that make adobo so special.

 These whipped potatoes are a bit runnier than your typical Thanksgiving mashed potatoes.
 The gravy drizzled on the potatoes provides a nice, salty balance to the creaminess of the potatoes.
 That being said, the texture is all one note: soft, loose, and, honestly, what you’d expect for fast-food mashed potatoes.

-For reference, these taste just like your average, run-of-the-mill fast food fries -- which means they are good, hot, crispy fries.
+For reference, these taste just like your average, run-of-the-mill fast food fries—which means they are good, hot, and crispy.
 But good fries are still just fries at the end of the day.
 I'm here for all the Filipino hits, not your typical, formerly frozen french fries.

-The Big Yum is Jollibee’s version of a cheeseburger, which arrives with lettuce, tomato, Cheddar cheese, and plain -- not banana -- ketchup.
+The Big Yumburger is a more deluxe version of the Cheesy Yumburger, thanks to the inclusion of lettuce, tomato, Cheddar cheese, and plain—not banana—ketchup.
 The meat is actually juicy, but I found this burger to be blander and less seasoned than their other options.
-It’s more like a Medium Yum.
+It’s more like a Medium Yumburger.

-This dish is a staple of the breakfast menu and is features bite-sized strips of seasoned meat with a mound of garlic rice and an egg.
+This dish is a staple of the breakfast menu and features bite-sized strips of seasoned meat with a mound of garlic rice all topped with an egg.
 The beef tenders were a bit over salted and dry, but I did enjoy the garlic rice it came with (rice for breakfast everyday, please).
 It was filling, but not my favorite item on the breakfast menu.
 That being said, I'd get it again.

 This is also part of Jollibee’s breakfast menu, and comes with two scored sausages, garlic rice, and another hard-cooked egg.
 This sausage is juicy and salty and has a kielbasa-like quality to it.
-Though it’s described as a hot dog on their menu and not longanisa -- traditional Filipino-style breakfast sausage -- it appears to be a riff on the latter.
-Sausage, egg, and rice -- what more could you want from breakfast?
+Though it’s described as a hot dog on their menu and not longanisa—traditional Filipino-style breakfast sausage—it appears to be a riff on the latter.
+Sausage, egg, and rice; what more could you want from breakfast?
 My only wish is that they'd cook their fried eggs a bit more gentler.
 No one likes a grey, powdery egg yolk.

 The Aloha Yum Burger has all the goodness of the Yum burger but with a big ole ring of pineapple too.
 And as we all know, pineapple is good with savory things (like on pizza, I will not be silenced!).
 The patty of this burger is much juicier and better-seasoned, too.